bibendi/dip/README.md

 ### dip.yml

-The configuration file `dip.yml` should be placed in a project root directory.
+The configuration is loaded from `dip.yml` file.
+It may be located in a working directory, or it will be found in the nearest parent directory up to the file system root.
+If nearby places `dip.override.yml` file, it will be merged into the main config.

 Also, in some cases, you may want to change the default config path by providing an environment variable `DIP_FILE`.
-If nearby places `dip.override.yml` file it would be merged into the main config.

 Below is an example of a real config.
-`dip.yml` reference will be written soon.
+Config file reference will be written soon.
-Also, you can check out examples in the top.
+Also, you can check out examples at the top.

 ```yml
 # Required minimum dip version